PWN-Term/pwn-term.github.io/blog/releases/blog.md

 ##### Important
 * This release requires clean install, so backup needed stuff to /sdcard/somewhere and move back after install
 * This happened because i have used debug keys to make releases (This wont happen again, sorry)
-* Beside rooted users can overcome it by renaming /data/data/hilled.pwnterm to something else until new app is installed (And changing it back after new app install)
+* Rooted users can overcome it by renaming /data/data/hilled.pwnterm to something else until new app is installed (And changing it back after new app install)

 ##### Notes!!!
 * NEEDS CLEAN INSTALL (As debug keys changed)
-* In android Q+ you may need root perm to use "setenforce 0" (Only if terminal cant satrt up)
+* In android Q+ you may need root perm to use "setenforce 0" (Only if terminal cant start up)
-* To apply update for older scripts (As app wont update these automatically), do the following rm -rf /data/data/hilled.pwnterm/files/home/.pwnterm/script/*
+* To apply update for older scripts (As app won't update these automatically), do the following rm -rf /data/data/hilled.pwnterm/files/home/.pwnterm/script/*
 * And restart the app fully (Force stop)